peterkwkwan/Programming_Theory/HTML.md

   **Disadvantages**:

   - Not great for sites that have lots of user interactivity, as each update would require the site to be re-generated and re-deployed

+## What is Hydration?

+Hydration is the process of using client-side JS to add app-like state and interaction to the server-rendered HTML.
+Tools like Gatsby use hydration to transform the static HTMl created at build time into a React app.

+In typical React app, the app relies on CSR.
+Instead of parsing HTMl to create the DOM, CSR uses JS to create it.
+Typical navigation links builds the requested page on the client instead of requesting it from the server.
+Because they make fewer network requests, CSR is extremely fast.

+SSR makes HTML available to the client BEFORE the JS loads.
+Users can view and read content before it is fully interactive.
+SSR eliminates the blank page problem.
+However, SSR makes more network requests - every URL request needs a round trip to the server.

+Hydration takes a hybrid approach.

+Gatsby build process uses Node.js and ReactDOMServer to create 2 different versions of your site.
+Each URL is available both as a static HTML page and as a JS component.

+When visitor first enters your site, the response contains static HTML along with JS and assets.
+React takes over and then _hydrates_ the HTML (add event listeners to DOM).
+Subsequent page requests are DOM updates managed by React.

+Essentially you get "best" of both worlds - better SEO due to SSR initial load, and better UX due to CSR's app-like interaction.